International Student FAQs

 My suspension from the University is almost over.
 I want to come back to UD.
 What do I need to do?

 - Contact the Office of Student Conduct to have your registration hold removed.
-(Click here to see a chart of when you should call OSC).
+View a chart of when you should call OSC.

-- Contact OISS to notify them that you have started the re-application process.
+- Contact International Student and Scholar Services to notify them you have started the re-application process.

 - Wait for notification that you have been admitted to the University.

-- Contact OISS to have applicable government documentation issued to you.
+- Contact ISSS to have new government documents (i.e. visa) issued to you.